Dutch extend warning on French breast implants

 PIP's former owner, Jean-Claude Mas, is in prison awaiting criminal proceedings after missing bail payments.
 He began selling the Silopren, or liquid silicone, implants in 1992.

-Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many women are at risk.
+Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many woman are at risk.

-Dutch authorities estimate around 2,700 women in the Netherlands had PIP implants since 2001.
+Dutch authorities estimate around 2,700 woman in the Netherlands had PIP implants since 2001.